Is It Time To Buy Stock? Bloomin’ Brands (BLMN)

 Bloomin’ Brands (BLMN) STOCK PRICE MOVEMENT:

+VOLATILITY FACTOR: The stock showed 7.64% volatility in recent week and indicated 4.65% volatility in last month.
+The Company’s beta coefficient sits at 0.42.
+Beta factor measures the amount of market risk associated with market trade.
+Higher the beta discloses more riskiness and lower the beta lower the risk.
+ATR value of 0.99 measure stock volatility.
+The Average True Range is an exponential moving average (14-days) of the True Ranges.

-Bloomin’ Brands (BLMN) stock price sited at -11.49% from the 52 week high and situated at 42.20% from 52 week low.
-1487521 shares traded on hands while it’s an average volume stands with 924.01K shares.
-In last trading session, the stock received negative focus on shares from Traders.
-The stock has performed -6.24% and it registered share value at $21.5 in recent trade transaction.
-It has dividend yield of 2.33% and Payout Ratio is 32.00%.
+Bloomin’ Brands (BLMN) received negative focus in Tuesday trading session.
+The stock has performed -3.09% and it registered share value at $17.88 in recent trade transaction.
+At present, the stock price sited at -26.39% from the 52 week high and situated at 18.25% from 52 week low.
+1252073 shares traded on hands while it’s an average volume stands with 1.03M shares.
+It has dividend yield of 2.80% and Payout Ratio is 27.50%.

+PROFITABILITY RATIOS: The company’s net profit margin is 3.20%.
+It measures how much out of every dollar of sales a company actually keeps in earnings.
+Gross Margin is observed at 69.20% and Operating Margin is seen at 4.60%.
+Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is 3.70%.
+Return on Equity (ROE) is 73.60% and Return on Investment (ROI) is 15.10%.

 MARKET CAPITALIZATION AND VALAATION INDICATORS: